-BabyGearLab has the expertise and knowledge (thanks to nearly a decade of testing) to help recommend products to meet your needs when it comes to baby-related gear and toys.
-Leading our review is Molly Bradac, Senior Review Editor, and nanny with over 14 years of experience.
-Each product in our review was researched, purchased, and rigorously tested hands-on to find the best and identify key differences through side-by-side comparison.
+BabyGearLab has the expertise and knowledge (thanks to a decade of testing) to help recommend products to meet your needs for baby-related gear and toys.
+Leading our review is Molly Bradac, Senior Review Editor and nanny with over 14 years of experience.
+Each product in our review was researched, purchased, and rigorously tested hands-on to find the best and identify critical differences using a side-by-side comparison.

 Analysis and Test Results

-To evaluate performance, we put each kids' bandage to the test.
-First, we wore them for an extended period to assess how they handle real-life activities (handwashing, showering, swimming, and physical activity), along with a side-by-side comparison to evaluate the size, material, and comfort.
+To evaluate performance, we put each kid's bandage to the test.
+We wore them for an extended period to assess how they handled real-life activities (handwashing, showering, swimming, and physical activity).
+We also compared them side-by-side to evaluate the size, material, adhesive, and comfort.

-Some bandages use fabric, and others use plastic; both materials have pros and cons.
+Some bandages use fabric, and others use plastic; both have pros and cons.
 For example, fabric bandages tend to have more flexibility, making them more comfortable to wear, but they can feel wet to the touch and take longer to dry after water exposure.
-On the other hand, plastic bandages may not feel damp after water exposure, but they do not offer as much stretch, making them a poor choice for areas that frequently move.
+On the other hand, while plastic bandages may not feel damp after water exposure, they do not offer as much stretch, making them a poor choice for areas that frequently move.

 While testing, we noticed a few fabric competitors offered flexibility, stretch, and comfort, such as the Welly Eye Love U Bandages and PATCH Natural Bamboo Bandages.
-These bandages were nearly undetectable while wearing and ranked higher in our lineup.
+These bandages were nearly undetectable while wearing and ranked higher in our lineup for comfort.

-Some plastic options, like Nickelodeon's Paw Patrol Band-Aids and Ouch Essentials Kiddo Care were not as comfortable on the skin.
-Interestingly, the Solimo Bandages are fabric, yet they lacked comfort, perhaps due to the size and bandage location.
+Some plastic options, like Nickelodeon's Paw Patrol Band-Aids and Ouch Essentials Kiddo Care, were not as comfortable.
+Interestingly, the Solimo Bandages are fabric, yet they lack comfort, perhaps due to the size and bandage location during testing.

-Ultimately, the decision is up to you, but if you suspect your child may notice material comfort (as some sensory-sensitive kids might), we suggest starting with a fabric option.
-And, if you are unsure, the Band-Aid Bandages Family Pack offers bandages of varying materials, providing a dressing for any need.
+Ultimately, the decision is up to you, but if you suspect your child may notice material comfort (as some sensory-sensitive kids might), we suggest starting with fabric bandages.
+And, if you are unsure, the Band-Aid Bandages Family Pack offers bandages of varying materials.

-The Band-Aid Bandages Family Pack offers the broadest range of sizes, with Nexcare Clear Waterproof Bandages coming in close behind.
-However, no matter what style or size you choose to keep in stock, we think it is wise to keep waterproof options on hand as well.
+The Band-Aid Bandages Family Pack offers the broadest range of sizes, with Nexcare Clear Waterproof Bandages coming close.
+However, no matter what style or size you choose to keep in stock, we think it is wise to keep waterproof options on hand.

-Depending on where you place a bandage, it may or may not get a good seal, especially when adding factors such as friction, water, dirt, sweat, and oil.
-Activity also contributes to the ability of a bandage to stay put and do its job; active children might experience the need for more frequent bandage changes or replacements.
+Depending on where you place a bandage, it may or may not get a good seal, especially when adding friction, water, dirt, sweat, and oil.
+The kind of activity also contributes to the ability of a bandage to stay put and do its job; active children might need more frequent bandage changes or replacements.

-Nearly all of the non-waterproof bandages in our lineup couldn't survive on fingers after handwashing as the friction and water caused the bandages to loosen and fall off.
+Nearly all of the non-waterproof bandages in our lineup couldn't survive on fingers after handwashing, as the friction and water caused the bandages to loosen and fall off.
 However, these bandages typically stayed put when applied to larger surfaces, like legs, arms, and torsos, even in semi-wet conditions.

-The Nexcare Clear Waterproof Bandages excelled in durability and held up in all conditions and locations like fingers, toes, knees, and elbows.
+The Nexcare Clear Waterproof Bandages excelled in durability and held up in all conditions on locations like fingers, toes, knees, and elbows.
 This product is the best for covering cuts and scrapes that need protection from water and grime.
-Also, if your little one will be playing in or around water, this choice can help keep minor scratches and cuts free from outside moisture that could delay healing.
+Also, if your little one will be playing in or around water, this choice can help keep minor scratches and cuts free from outside moisture.

 All children experience bumps, scratches, and cuts during childhood.
 Although "boo-boos" are never fun, a cool or unique bandage can lift spirits and provide a germ-free barrier to help wounds heal.
-We consider bandages to be a household staple and suggest keeping a collection of different bandages on hand for these unforeseeable accidents.
-Our lineup of top options includes various popular kids' bandages that can help keep "boo-boos" clean and ready to heal.
+We consider bandages a household staple and suggest keeping a collection of different bandages on hand for these unforeseeable accidents.
+Our top options include various popular kids' bandages that help keep "boo-boos" clean and ready to heal.
 You never know what you'll need, so keeping multiple types and sizes on hand for every boo-boo life brings is best.